 This is what the wall looks like now, and yes, I culled out all the fabric on top of the drawers.
 I’m selling it in my shop at de-stash prices of $5-$6 a yard – over 60 bundles so take a peek!

-Here’s the entire studio with the new storage – I love how much lighter it feels!
+Here’s the entire studio with the new storage after the spring clean – I love how much lighter it feels!
 It will feel even better once I have all the fabric on top sent to new homes!

 Please follow the rest of the blog hop here: